CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Awarding Experinece Points

-Discovering the presence of the Red Wizard at Old Owl Well fulfills a quest given to the party by Daran Edermath in Phandalin.
+Discovering the presence of the Red Wizard at Old Owl Well fulfills a quest given to the party by Daran Edermath in Tuntin.
 If the party parleys with Hamun Kost and reports back to Daran, divide 200 XP equally among the characters.

 If the party confronts and defeats Hamun Kost and his zombies, divide 800 XP equally among the characters.

 ## Ruins of Thundertree

-Close to the point where the Neverwinter River emerges from Neverwinter Wood stands the abandoned village of Thundertree.
+Close to the point where the Reddwall River emerges from Reddwall Wood stands the abandoned village of Thundertree.
 In the past, it was a thriving community on the edge of the forest, its prosperity stemming from the efforts of woodcutters and trappers.
 However, three decades ago, the eruption of Mount Hotenow to the north brought devastation to Thundertree.
 In the aftermath of this natural catastrophe, an unusual plague of zombies swept through the area, either killing or driving away those who survived the eruption.

 While most of the zombies have since disintegrated into dust, the area's peculiar magic has transformed the local vegetation into new and perilous forms.